branchedelac/BandIt/README.md

   - Add steps...
 - Training ?
 - Prediction
-### model_training
-Calling the various functions from ml_logic.
-Not sure this needs to be a separate folder, maybe move one step up.
 ### frontend
 Contains the streamlit app that will serve as our user interface.
 ### notebooks